 "Birds of the World" is also organized by continent.
 If you are trying to identify a duck that was photographed in Africa, you may not want to be distracted by ducks that are found in North America.
 Thus there are indexes for the various continents.
 The index for "Australia etc." lists birds for Australia, New Guinea and New Zealand.

-All photos on this site are available for general use.
-If you use a photo please credit the photographer.
-Some images have additional constraints such as no commercial use or no modifications.
-Click the photo credit link for license details.
+All photos on this site are available for general use, unless otherwise specified on the thumbnail.
+Please credit the photographer.
+Some images have additional constraints such as no commercial use or modifications.
+Click the photo credit link for details.